Guillain-Barré syndrome is thought to be caused by an autoimmune reaction.

 Immune globulin or plasma exchange

-Immune globulin (a solution containing many different antibodies collected from a group of donors), given early and intravenously for 5 days, is the treatment of choice for Guillain-Barré syndrome.
+Immune globulin (a solution containing many different antibodies collected from a group of donors), given early and by vein (intravenously) for 5 days, is the treatment of choice for Guillain-Barré syndrome.

 If immune globulin is ineffective, plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
 In plateletpheresis, a donor gives only platelets rather than whole blood.
 Whole blood is drawn from... read more (filtering of toxic substances, including antibodies to the myelin sheath, from the blood) can help.